jpavonabian/Deploy-Joplin-with-docker-and-Nginx/README.md

  cd Deploy-Joplin-with-docker-and-Nginx
 ````

-2. Copy the file containing the variables and edit it:
+2. Copy the environment variable file and edit it:

 ````bash
 cp example.env .env
 nano .env
 ````

-Fill in the SMTP, domain and database data according to your configuration.
+Fill in the SMTP, domain, and database information according to your setup.

-3. Pull up the containers:
+3. Start the containers:

 ````bash
 docker compose up -d